ohmpi/ohmpi/doc/source/source_rst/introduction/overview.rst

 | | laboratory (only Rhoa)      |                                |                    |                          |                          |                                                  |
 +-------------------------------+--------------------------------+--------------------+--------------------------+--------------------------+--------------------------------------------------+

-Another possible combination is to use MUX v2023 with MUX v2024 together, which allows to add series of 8 electrodes to a 64-electrode system.
+Another possible combination is to use MUX v2023 with MUX v2024 together, which allows the addition of a series of 8 electrodes to a 64-electrode system.
-This could be handful if ones is looking to build e.g. a 96 electrode system, which would therefore feature 4 MUX 2023 (64 electrodes) + 4 MUX 2024 (32 electrodes).
+This could be useful if one is looking to build e.g. a 96 electrode system, which would therefore feature 4 MUX 2023 (64 electrodes) + 4 MUX 2024 (32 electrodes).

 In "BUILD OHMPI SYSTEMS" section we detail examples of OHMPI systems assemblies in different versions.